Efficient first-principles approach to Gibbs free energy with thermal expansion: Applications

 \subsection{fcc Al}

-Figure~\ref{fig:Al_vip_qha_compare} shows the comparison between the VIP method and the QHA in terms of the free energy and the CLTE for fcc Al over the temperature range from 0 K to 1000 K. The $B_2$ term in Eq.~(\ref{B_2}), which arises from the volume dependence of the Gr\"{u}neisen parameters, was evaluated by directly varying the volume as a part of the validation of the VIP method.
-We first evaluate the change in the Helmholtz free energy $\Delta F(T,V_{\rm eq})$ due to thermal expansion as shown in Fig.~\ref{fig:Al_vip_qha_compare}(a).
+Figure~\ref{fig:Al_vip_qha_comparison} shows the comparison between the VIP method and the QHA in terms of the free energy and the CLTE for fcc Al over the temperature range from 0 to 1000 K. The $B_2$ term in Eq.~(\ref{B_2}), which arises from the volume dependence of the Gr\"{u}neisen parameters, was evaluated by directly varying the volume as a part of the validation of the VIP method.
+We first evaluate the change in the Helmholtz free energy $\Delta F$ due to thermal expansion as shown in Fig.~\ref{fig:Al_vip_qha_comparison}(a).
 The change in the Helmholtz free energy is about $-25$ meV/atom at 1000 K. This indicates that the contribution of thermal expansion to the free energy is significant at high temperatures.
-We also compared the Gibbs free energy calculated by the VIP method with that obtained by the QHA, as shown in Fig.~\ref{fig:Al_vip_qha_compare}(b).
+We also compared the Gibbs free energy calculated by the VIP method with that obtained by the QHA, as shown in Fig.~\ref{fig:Al_vip_qha_comparison}(b).
 The negligible difference between $B_1+B_2$ and $B_1$ suggests that we can accurately predict the change in the Helmholtz free energy without incorporating $B_2$ into the calculation.
 Our method can calculate the Gibbs free energy within $0.5$ meV/atom of the QHA up to 1000 K, even for fcc Al, where the contribution of thermal expansion is significant.
-We also calculated the CLTE for fcc Al, as shown in Fig.~\ref{fig:Al_vip_qha_compare}(c).
+We also calculated the CLTE for fcc Al, as shown in Fig.~\ref{fig:Al_vip_qha_comparison}(c).
 The difference in the CLTE between calculations with and without considering $B_2$ is negligible.
-However, a discrepancy exists between the results of the VIP method and the experimental data \cite{Touloukian1975-tv} at high temperatures around 1000 K. This discrepancy is attributed to the accuracy of EOS; results obtained using the third-order Birch-Murnaghan EOS within the QHA (the green line in Fig.~\ref{fig:Al_vip_qha_compare}) significantly reduce the deviation from the experimental data.
-Although the error arises from the order of the EOS, we emphasize that even in fcc Al — which has a large coefficient of thermal expansion and is therefore highly sensitive to differences in EOS accuracy — this level of error still allows for an adequate description of the coefficient of thermal expansion.
-We therefore expect that the VIP method will accurately evaluate the CLTE of many other systems with smaller thermal expansion than fcc Al. The details regarding the accuracy of the second-order Birch-Murnaghan EOS for fcc Al are provided in Sec.
-S3 of the Supplemental Material \cite{Supplemental}.
-Moreover, similar discussions for the VIP method applied to diamond Si are available in Sec.
-S4 in the Supplemental Material \cite{Supplemental}.
+The VIP results show a good agreement at lower temperatures,~ up to 600 K,~ with ~a ~deviation of less than ~2\%.